hudson-and-thames/arbitragelab/docs/source/distance_approach/distance_approach.rst

 1. **Normalization of the input data.**

-Using the same approach as in the pairs formation stage, we normalize the input dataset using the same maximum and minimum historical values for price series.
+Using the same approach as in the pairs formation stage, we normalize the input trading dataset using the same maximum and minimum historical values from the training price series.

 2. **Portfolios creation.**